Obsessive Compulsive Disorder (OCD)

-The gold standard psychotherapy for the treatment of OCD is Exposure & Response Prevention (EX/RP) and it is essential to find someone who is trained to do it well.
-With OCD, alternative models of therapy can actually cause harm.
-Complicating matters further, clinicians who are unfamiliar with the multiple varieties of OCD often have difficulty identifying the disorder due to lack of training and experience.
-As seasoned OCD therapists know, patients do not always present as a person who washes their hands repeatedly or lines up shoes with a measuring tape.
+The gold standard psychotherapy for the treatment of OCD is Exposure & Response Prevention (EX/RP) but, unfortunately, not every therapist has been trained in EX/RP.
+With OCD, other types of therapy can actually cause harm.
+Complicating matters further, clinicians who are unfamiliar with the multiple varieties of OCD often have difficulty diagnosing the disorder because of their lack of training and experience.
+As seasoned OCD therapists know, patients do not always look like a person who washes their hands repeatedly or lines up shoes with a measuring tape.

 OCD can manifest in a variety of different ways, but always includes thoughts or urges that an individual has attempted to control without success.
 There are several different themes that obsessions can reflect and few people are aware of all of the variety that exists.
 Some examples include hoarding, fears of contamination, existential types, homosexual/heterosexual fears, repugnant obsessions, and more.
 It seems that if it is something that can be thought, there is an OCD version of it.

 This UK webpage provides a great list of some of the ways that obsessions can present themselves

 One of the most difficult types of OCD to diagnose is a variety called “Pure-O.” This is basically OCD that involves mental gymnastics instead of physical ones.
 For more about Pure-O, click here.